dhakal79/Portfolio-project-MS5/README.md

 The overall aim of Dhakal Consultancy is a full-stack ecommerce web application to sell its services in the field of water treatment, desaliantion, water and sanitation as well as frontend and backend coding applications to customer from entire world.
 This project is created as a part of Code Institute's Full Stack Software Development course.
 The admin of the website will have the ability to use all CRUD functionality (Create, Read, Update, Delete).

-A live water channel blog can be found [here](https://dhakalconsultancy.herokuapp.com/).
+A live website can be found [here](https://dhakalconsultancy.herokuapp.com/).

 ![consultancy website preview](media/readme/media/preview.jpg)